Previous dayApril 19, 2026Next day

 402.5 km---✓ ReviewedUSGS →

-At 22:33 UTC on April 19, 2026, a magnitude 4.4 tremor occurred 217 km SSW of Ambon, Indonesia.
+This magnitude 4.4 event was detected 217 km SSW of Ambon, Indonesia on April 19, 2026, with origin time 22:33 UTC.
 At 402.5 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-The epicenter is at -5.468°, 127.342°.
+Coordinates: -5.468°, 127.342°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19